andreafabrizi/DNSProxy/README.md

 Such system call relies on different (leaking) mechanisms to resolve DNS, depending on the operating system; in the case of an hosting provider, such mechanism and operating systems are often "managed" hence not in FULL-CONTROL of the final user.

-In the context of hosting, we can probably assume that _everything_ had been optimised for serving at the fastest speed with the best cache made possible.
-Such sys-calls lie therefore outside the scope of DNSP.
+In the context of "managed-hosting" we can probably assume that _everything_ had been optimised for serving contents at the fastest speed, leveraging the best cache available.

+Performances of such sys-calls lie therefore outside the scope of DNSP.

 The DNSProxy *DNSP* is just lazily tunneling into HTTP(S) using curllib and nghttp2.
 By doing this encapsulation, **it avoids leakage** of UDP queries.